-Children under five years old have an innate tendency to move as long — as they’re not distracted by their devices.
-TV, online games and other electronics may be okay in moderation — but if kids are used to staring at a screen throughout the day, it may be hard to pry it away from them to go outdoors!
+Children under 5 years old have an innate tendency to move as long as they’re not distracted by their devices.
+TV, online games and other electronics may be OK in moderation.
+But if kids are used to staring at a screen throughout the day, it may be hard to pry it away from them to go outdoors!

 Try to avoid screen time during outdoor play, or make a schedule that gives little ones a certain amount of screen time for every hour spent outdoors.
 Without the distraction of their devices, kids will be much more likely to get moving.